ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-vscode.md

 ## Colors

 This package is the reference implementation for Coldark.
-The main [Colors](../../colors/) page documents the shared palette, and the tables below keep the package-specific wording from the VS Code variant.
+The main [Colors](../../colors/) page documents the shared palette, and the tables below keep the package-specific wording from the VS Code port.

 ### Common shades